Safe Havens provide out of hours help and support to people who are experiencing a mental health crisis or emotional distress and their carers.

 • contact Samaritans on 116 123 or email them at jo@samaritans.org

-• download the Stay Alive app on Google play
+• download the Stay Alive app on the Google Play store

 • go to the Healthy Surrey website for more information about Mental health and emotional wellbeing support in Surrey.